 Know your capabilities

-Below are a few questions that you should ask yourselves before choosing the best blogging platform for yourself.
+Below are a few questions that you should ask yourself before choosing the best blogging platform for yourself.

 - Do I have a basic knowledge of coding?

 - Do I know how to host a website?

 - Am I having enough fund premium platforms?